Treasury Yields Rebound on Trump's China Comments | MarketScreener

 The rebound in yields mimicked a recovery in stocks as investors took comfort in Mr. Trump's comments that Chinese officials had called U.S. counterparts about resuming trade talks, despite lack of confirmation about the alleged calls from Chinese authorities.

-The 10-year U.S. Treasury yield fell as low as 1.449% during Asian trading hours, down from around 1.523% Friday before rebounding before rebounding to 1.545% late in New York.
+The 10-year U.S. Treasury yield fell as low as 1.449% during Asian trading hours, down from around 1.523% Friday before rebounding to 1.558%.
 The early slip pushed the 10-year bond yield closer to its record low around 1.3% hit in July 2016.
 Yields fall as bond prices rise.

 The WSJ Dollar Index, which measures the U.S. currency against a basket of 16 others, rose to 91.27 Monday after Mr. Trump's comments from 90.90 Friday.